While scrolling through my Pinterest feed I came across this beautiful nativity wreath for sale. It was an Etsy listing

-I don’t like paying full price for anything, especially expensive wreath.
+I don’t like paying full price for anything, especially expensive wreaths.
 So, I decided that I would make my own and see how much I ended up spending.
 (I did the same thing with this boxwood wreath and it turned out MUCH cheaper, but just as pretty!)

 I was able to find everything I needed for this wreath at my local Wal-Mart and Dollar General, which is always a win in my book!
 (Yay for not having to drive to the nearest craft store!)

 Here’s how to make this super easy Christmas nativity wreath.

 Step 1: Gather Nativity Wreath Supplies

 - blue burlap ($10)

 - wire cutters

 - nativity scene ($3)